apache/age-website/docs/functions/user_functions.md

 # User defined functions

 Users may add custom functions to the AGE.
-When using the Cypher function, all function calls with a Cypher query use the default namespace of: ag_catalog.
+When using the Cypher function, all function calls with a Cypher query use the default namespace of `ag_catalog`.
 However if a user want to use a function outside this namespace, they may do so by adding the namespace before the function name.

 Syntax: `namespace_name.function_name`